-AJ Awards have been announced on 7th December at a special celebration ceremony hosted by comedian Dara O'Briain and held in the Grosvenor House Hotel, central London.
+AJ Architecture Awards have been announced on 7th December at a special celebration ceremony hosted by comedian Dara O’Briain and held in the Grosvenor House Hotel, central London.
 The AJ Architecture Awards jury made 259 building visits in their search for the best new architecture in the UK, looking at an eclectic mix of projects ranging from community schemes and cultural projects to tall buildings and design in the workplace.

 FItzroy Place | Source: Hufton + Crow